 Have you ever heard the legend of the man in the middle?
-There's this woman, and she boards an almost empty carriage of a train in the middle of the night.
+There's a woman, and she boards an almost empty carriage of a train in the middle of the night.
 There's only four other people on the train.
 There are three men at the front; the man in the middle is dead, but she doesn't know that yet.
 The fourth man at the back warns her that the man is dead.
 The tale was as old as the murderous stories of a cannibalistic family living in the Lakefield woods.
 Nobody ever found out what happened next.
 Until now.

 The two men laughed.
-Justin struggled to get on his knees after cruelly smashing his head off of one of the poles.
+Justin struggled to get on his knees after smashing his head off of one of the poles.
 A warm line of blood dripped from a bruised cut on his forehead.
 It was too dark to see properly.
 Justin could hear Hunter stirring on the floor beside him.
 Instinctively, Justin found Hunter's arm and helped him up.
 As his eyes got more accustomed to the dark, he could see the man who warned them lie lifelessly on the floor, a pool of blood confirming his death.

 Justin and Hunter scrunched their eyes in anticipation, but a smash from the front of the train consumed everyone's attention.
 The men lowered their fists and let go of Justin and Hunter.
-The smash from the front of the train, like the lights turning off, was unplanned, according to the stunned facial expressions of the two brutes.
+The smash from the front of the train, like the lights turning off, was unplanned according to the stunned facial expressions of the two brutes.

 The two men also witnessed the creature that entered the carriage, and screamed when the creature came too close for comfort.
 Its talon-like hands found their trembling bodies and shredded them with ease.
 Hearing their cries of pain, Hunter took no time to pull Justin with him to the carriage door.
 They jumped out and landed on the frail railway track just as a shower of blood curtained the entire carriage.